rkBrunecz/projectJR/README.md

 ##CONTROLS

 ####MAP EDITOR CONTROLS
-**ESC**............: Closes the application
+**ESC** : Closes the application
-**L**..............: Allows the user to load in a map
+**L** : Allows the user to load in a map
-**N**..............: Allows the user to create a new map
+**N** : Allows the user to create a new map
-**S**..............: Allows the user to save a map
+**S** : Allows the user to save a map
-**TAB**............: Displays collision boundaries for objects in the game
+**TAB** : Displays collision boundaries for objects in the game
-**G**..............: Displays grid lines to show where tiles start and finish
+**G** : Displays grid lines to show where tiles start and finish
-**T**..............: Displays all the transition points on the map
+**T** : Displays all the transition points on the map
-**U**..............: Forces the editor to update all layers
+**U** : Forces the editor to update all layers
-**R**..............: Allows the user to perform a test run from the current map being worked on.
+**R** : Allows the user to perform a test run from the current map being worked on.

 ####CAMERA CONTROLS
-**Right Mouse Button**.: When a map is created or loaded, right clicking and holding will allow for the user to drag the camera.
-.........................The further the user pulls, the faster the camera moves.
+**Right Mouse Button** : When a map is created or loaded, right clicking and holding will allow for the user to drag the camera.
+The further the user pulls, the faster the camera moves.
-**Left Mouse Button**..: Click a tile in the tile pane (right side of the window) to select a tile.
-A transparent yellow box will
-.........................highlight a tile if it is valid.
+**Left Mouse Button**  : Click a tile in the tile pane (right side of the window) to select a tile.
+A transparent yellow box will highlight a tile if it is valid.
 Left click anywhere in the map to place the tile.

 #RESOURCES:
 - http://www.sfml-dev.org/ ~ Please checkout SFML!
 It truly is an amazing library!